 - 2:00- Practice piano, typing or coding, tidy schoolroom.
 I fold laundry, meal prep, wipe down bathrooms, etc. The kids are then kicked outside for much needed fresh air and exercise.

-Tips for Creating a Homeschool Schedule that Works for You
+Tips for Creating an Easy Homeschool Schedule that Works for You

 - Not everyone’s schedule will look the same.
 I shared with you my routine, but the real point of this post is to help you create your own homeschool schedule ideas that work.